sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 -------------------

--   The approach we take to artifact rejection is to use statistical thresholding to suggest epochs to reject from analysis.
+-   The approach we take to artifact rejection is to use statistical thresholding to suggest epochs to reject from the analysis.
 Current computers are fast enough to allow easy confirmation and adjustment of suggested rejections by visual inspection.
-We therefore favor *semi-automated rejection* coupled with visual inspection.
+Therefore, we favor *semi-automated rejection* coupled with a visual inspection.
--   All the functions presented here can also be called individually through <span style="color: brown>Plot "> Reject data epochs</span> or from the Matlab command line.
+-   All the functions presented here can also be called individually through <span style="color: brown">Plot -> Reject data epochs</span> or from the Matlab command line.
 -   After labeling trials for rejection, it is advisable to *save* the dataset before actually rejecting the marked trials (marks will be saved along with the dataset).
-This gives one the ability go back to the original dataset and recall which trials were rejected.
+This gives one the ability to go back to the original dataset and recall which trials were rejected.
--   To actually reject the marked trials either use the option *Reject marked trials* at the buttom of the main rejection window, or use the main eeglab window options <span style="color: brown">Tools > Reject data epochs > Reject marked epochs</span>.
+-   To actually reject the marked trials, either use the option *Reject marked trials* at the bottom of the main rejection window, or use the main EEGLAB window options <span style="color: brown">Tools > Reject data epochs > Reject marked epochs</span>.
--   All these rejection measures are useful, but if one does not know how to use them they may be inefficient.
+-   All these rejection measures are useful, but if one does not know how to use them, they may be inefficient.
 Because of this, we have not provided standard rejection thresholds for all the measures.
 In the future we may include such information in this tutorial.
 The user should *begin* by visually rejecting epochs from some test